Wallace Charles Devereux: Between the wars

 Following the end of the war he became works manager at Peter Hooker's where he began to realise the increasing value of light alloy forgings and castings.
 During WWI, Hooker's had licence-built the Gnôme engine, amongst other things, and for the aero engines chose to be known as The British Gnôme and Le Rhône Engine Co.
 They had become expert at working Y alloy, the first heat-resistant aluminium alloy, which had become important for making engine parts, particularly pistons.

 The post-war reduction in demand and the plentiful supply of war-surplus engines made times hard for all engine and component makers.
 After buying Hooker's at the beginning of 1920, BSA reviewed its operations and decided Hooker's should be liquidated.
 After some years in voluntary liquidation, Hooker's operations ended in late 1927 when its workshops were sold.

 In 1927 Devereux founded High Duty Alloys Ltd. at Farnham Road, Slough Initial backing for this had been provided by John Siddeley of Armstrong-Siddeley, who were already significant early adopters of aluminium castings for car engine parts.
 About that time a large order was received, of some thousands of pistons for the Armstrong Siddeley Jaguar engine.
 Armstrong-Siddeley had no other capable source for these pistons, so Devereux proposed to set up a new company to complete this order.
 Siddeley loaned the money to re-purchase the necessary equipment and re-employ some of the staff from Hooker.
 As the buildings had already been sold, the new company had to relocate to Slough.
 High Duty Alloys began as a small company, but was equipped for applied research with a well-equipped laboratory, foundry, and machine shop.
 Much of their early work was still on Y alloy and then on 'DU' from which Hiduminium was developed.
 In 1935 Hawker Siddeley Aircraft was formed, when Hawker Aircraft purchased the business empire of the retiring 70-year-old John Siddeley, including High Duty Alloys.

 In 1933 he was elected an Associate Fellow of the Royal Aeronautical Society, followed by a Fellowship in 1937.
 In 1938 he became the Honorary Colonel of the 56th (1st London) Divisional Engineers of the Royal Engineers, succeeding Sir Samuel G. Joseph.

-In 1938 Devereux assisted the automotive engineer Stewart Tresilian to setup his Templewood Engineering consultancy, to sell High Duty Alloys' products into the motor and motor-racing industries.
+In 1938 Devereux assisted the automotive engineer Stewart Tresilian to set up his Templewood Engineering consultancy, to sell High Duty Alloys' products into the motor and motor-racing industries.
 This also encouraged the development of these alloys as extrusions, and the development of alloys more suitable for extrusion.

 World War II

 When World War II broke out, Devereux was appointed Director of Forgings and Castings at the Ministry of Aircraft Production.
-In 1941 he was made Controller of North American Aircraft Supply, and responsible for the receipt, assembly and repair of American aircraft supplied under Lend-Lease.
+In 1941 he was made controller of North American Aircraft Supply, and responsible for the receipt, assembly and repair of American aircraft supplied under Lend-Lease.